WA4GEG FT-1000 Series Notes

 Back to Main Page

 In the course of servicing, and to properly align these transceivers, it is necessary to set certain user menus as follows.
-These settings also give the highest analog operating performance for the transceiver, including the best receiver SNR for all bands 160 through 12 meters.
-(For best 10 meter receiver *SNR, set menu 8-4 to tuned.)
+These settings also give the highest analog operating performance for the transceiver, including the best receiver *SNR for all bands 160 through 12 meters.
+(For best 10 meter *SNR, set menu 8-4 to tuned.)

-4-4 TX Audio ESDP OFF
+4-4 TX Audio DSP EQ OFF

 5-0 (only for **Mark-V & Field) OFF (OFF = 2.4 KHz filters ON, as odd as it seems)